 Sotanghon Guisado is a noodle dish made from sotanghon.
-It is also known as cellophane noodles or Chinese vermicelli.
+It is also known as rice noodles.
 The term “guisado” was derived from the Filipino word “gisa” which means to sauté.

 This dish is prepared similarly with other popular Filipino noodle dishes such as Pancit Guisado (or Pancit Bihon) and Pancit Canton.
 A good way to make this dish stand-out is by adding lots of minced garlic during the first steps in cooking.
 The smell of roasted garlic makes the aroma more appealing and the garlicky taste blends well with the sour taste of squeezed calamansi or lemon juice.